transloadit/uppy/website/src/docs/migration-guides.md

 #### `@uppy/aws-s3-multipart`

 * Remove `client` getter and setter.
-  * reason: internal usage only
+  * reason: internal usage only.
-  * migrate: use exposed options only
+  * migrate: use exposed options only.

 #### `@uppy/react`

 * Don’t expose `validProps` on the exported components.
-  * reason: internal usage only
+  * reason: internal usage only.
-  * migrate: use exposed options only
+  * migrate: use exposed options only.

 #### `@uppy/store-redux`

 * Remove backwards compatible exports (static properties on `ReduxStore`).
 Exports, such as `reducer`, used to also be accesible on the `ReduxStore` export.
 This has now been removed.
-  * reason: transition to ESM
+  * reason: transition to ESM.
-  * migrate: use named imports
+  * migrate: use named imports.

 #### `@uppy/thumbnail-generator`

 * Remove `rotateImage`, `protect`, and `canvasToBlob` from plugin prototype.
-  * reason: internal usage only
+  * reason: internal usage only.
-  * migrate: use exposed options only
+  * migrate: use exposed options only.

 ## Migrate from Companion 3.x to 4.x